Garbage in, garbage out: why your AI pilot cohort is everything

 Fans of The Lincoln Lawyer know the score.
 He doesn't just take whoever shows up, he studies who's in the room, understands their biases, their openness, their resistance, and constructs a group that will actually surface the truth.

 The right cohort is a deliberate cross-section: some who love tech, some who are cautious, and some who hate it.
-Because if AI works for the person who didn't want it to, that's your most powerful internal case study.
-That's the person their colleagues will believe.
+At the AI Institute we love converting sceptics into enthusiasts, because if AI works for the person who didn't want it to, that's a powerful internal case study.
+That's the person colleagues will believe.

 How we built our pilot process